 Our mission is to improve the lives of patients by developing novel, best-in-class treatments to address some of the most important unmet patient needs.
 We aim to develop patient-focused solutions by applying our innovative science and technologies with well-known pharmacology.

 Our product portfolio includes the following:

-- SUSTOL® (granisetron) extended-release injection is approved by the U.S. Food and Drug Administration (FDA) and is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
+- SUSTOL® (granisetron) extended-release injection is a serotonin-3 (5-HT3) receptor antagonist that is approved by the U.S. Food and Drug Administration (FDA) and is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.

-SUSTOL and our investigational product candidates utilize our innovative science and technology platforms, including our proprietary Biochronomer® drug delivery technology, which can deliver therapeutic levels of a wide range of otherwise short-acting pharmacological agents over a period of days to weeks with a single injection.
+SUSTOL, CINVANTI, and our investigational product candidates utilize our innovative formulation science and technology platforms, including our proprietary Biochronomer® drug delivery technology, which can deliver therapeutic levels of a wide range of otherwise short-acting pharmacological agents over a longer period of time with a single injection or application.